HeleneHjort/Socialdata/Analysis.md

 ---
 layout: page
-title: "My page"
+title: Unveiling the Possibilities in the Startup Ecosystem and Venture Capital Investments
-permalink: /my page
+permalink: /Cracking the Startup Code/
 ---
 # This is my first plot!
 ![crime data](/Images/firstplot.png)